-In fact, while conducting research for this article, Google said phrases like “I hate my life”, “I hate my fucking life”, “I hate myself”, and “self loathing” generate over 100,000 searches per month.
+In fact, while conducting research for this article, Google said phrases like “I really hate my life right now”, “I hate my fucking life”, “I hate myself”, and “self loathing” generate over 100,000 searches per month.
 And that number is growing every month.

 Short bouts of self-loathing are an inevitable part of the human condition, but you get to decide whether they are weak and fleeting emotions or your default state.